Chí Tài

-Chí Tài or Nguyễn Chí Tài (August 15, 1958 – December 9, 2020) was a Vietnamese comedian, musician, and singer.
-Initially starting as a composer and singer in the 1990s, he later became famous for his comedy performances alongside his co-star Hoài Linh.
+Nguyễn Chí Tài (August 15, 1958 – December 9, 2020), commonly known as Chí Tài, was a Vietnamese comedian, musician, and singer.
+Initially starting as a singer in the 90s, he later became a comedian celebrity when he participated in several comedy acts alongside his well-known stage partner Hoài Linh.

 Biography

-From 1976 to 1977, Chí Tài participated in the founding of the Lướt Sóng band.
-He played as a guitarist during the "Ca khúc chính trị" (Political Song) movement of the Youth Union in Phú Nhuận District, Ho Chi Minh City.
+From 1976 to 1977, Chí Tài co-founded Lướt Sóng band.
+He played as a guitarist during the Ca khúc chính trị (Political Songs) movement of the Youth Union in Phú Nhuận District, Ho Chi Minh City.

 In 1981, Chí Tài migrated to the United States.
-He intended to start a new life in the US by studying English and computers, as well as taking a break from artistic activities.
-However, he retained his passion for arts despite his family's objections.
-Later, Chí Tài enrolled in a piano and a jazz class near his house.
-His father agreed to spend a pension to buy him an electronic sound system, including drums and musical instruments, so that he could form a young music group.
-He then formed the family band "Chi Tai's Brothers".
-During the early days of its establishment, Chi Tai's Brothers was welcomed to perform at weddings and community events.
+He intended to lead a new life in the US by studying English and computers, as well as taking a break from his musician career.
+However, he still kept his passion toward music despite his family's objections.
+Later, Chí Tài take a local piano class and a jazz class.
+His father withdrew part of his pension to buy for Chí Tài an electronic audio system, including a drum set as well as other musical instruments, so he could form a young band.
+He formed the family band "Chi Tai's Brothers".
+During the early start, Chi Tai's Brothers received requests to perform at weddings and community events.

-The band has performed continuously for Thúy Nga center since Paris By Night 18 (Chí Tài himself collaborated with Thúy Nga since Paris By Night 15 as a harmony musician).
+The band stayed active in Thúy Nga productions since Paris By Night 18 (Chí Tài collaborated with Thúy Nga since Paris By Night 15 as a music arranger).

-Chí Tài later opened a studio to record the performances of Vietnamese overseas singers, ghost stories by Nguyễn Ngọc Ngạn, etc. The soundtracks in the comedies of Paris By Night were all composed by Chí Tài himself.
-His music's fun, youthful and catchy harmonies made Chí Tài one of the leading Vietnamese remix musicians overseas at that time.
+Chí Tài later opened a mixing and mastering studio for Vietnamese overseas singers, apart from musical records, other notable works such as Nguyễn Ngọc Ngạn's horror stories collection, soundtrack for many Paris By Night's comedy acts.
+A lot of soundtrack were all composed by Chí Tài himself.
+He adopted a bright and cheerful tone so tracks were really catchy.
+This made Chí Tài one of the leading Vietnamese music arrangers overseas at that time.

-In 1997, Chí Tài had the opportunity to perform with Hoài Linh due to a shortage of actors.
+In 1997, Chí Tài had a chance to perform with Hoài Linh due to lack of performers.